axians/greenedge.docs/docs/_posts/2024-01-24-emission-source.md

 <img src="assets/images/emission-source-1.png">

 > CO2-e stands for "Carbon Dioxide Equivalent".
 It is a standard unit for measuring carbon footprints.
-The idea is to express the impact of each different greenhouse gas in terms of the amount of CO2 that would create the same amount of warming12.
+The idea is to express the impact of each different greenhouse gas in terms of the amount of CO2 that would create the same amount of warming.

 ## Collection of emissions
 > It is important to understand that emissions are collected in its original *Unit* and *Scale*.
 For instance, *Diesel* as an Emission source, might be collected as “Km” and needs to be converted into “CO2-e”.
 More on this in the “Emission factor” section further down.